 If you have symptoms of COVID-19, you should self-isolate and stay home.
 Next, call your healthcare provider for guidance based on your unique symptoms and health history.
 If you do not have a healthcare provider, call 922-CARE or call the NYS COVID-19 hotline at 1-888-364-3065 for assistance.

-If COVID-19 testing is recommended, you can visit your local Rochester Regional Health Immediate Care to be evaluated.
+If COVID-19 testing is recommended, you can call your healthcare provider's office or visit your local Rochester Regional Health Immediate Care to be evaluated.
+If you have severe or life-threatening symptoms go to an Emergency Room or call 911.

-If you are symptomatic or have a possible exposure to COVID-19 and testing is recommended, you can visit your local Rochester Regional Health Immediate Care to be evaluated.
-Walk-ins are accepted.
+If you are symptomatic or have a possible exposure to COVID-19 and testing is recommended, you can often receive COVID-19 testing right in your primary care provider's or pediatrician's office.
+You can also walk-in your local Rochester Regional Health Immediate Care to be evaluated.

-PCR test.
-The PCR test is considered a more accurate test than the rapid test.
+The PCR test is considered the gold-standard and most sensitive COVID-19 test.
 It detects genetic material (RNA) specific to the virus and can detect the virus within days of infection, even in people who are asymptomatic.
 Turnaround time is generally between 24-48 hours, but results can be returned sooner or later depending on how much volume a location is experiencing.
-The PCR test can be done in a clinic, doctor’s office, hospital, or your car.
+Sample collection for the PCR test can be done in a clinic, doctor’s office, hospital, or your car; testing is then performed in a laboratory.

 For additional testing sites in your area, use the NYS Department of Health test site finder.